ralsayyy/hyperfetch/README.md

 ## Note
 the actual fetching tool is under share/hyperfetch/hyperfetch. the hyperfetch script in the root of the repo is only a launcher for it

+## credit
+neofetch - most of the ascii art